qLethon/bitmex_simple_websocket/README.md

 ## Usage

 If client received data then on_message function is called.
-You can override on_message function to want to do when received data.
+You can override on_message function to do what you want when received data.

 To subscribe to unauthenticated data:
 ```